-The Office of the Revenue Commissioners is understood to have written to Console in the last 24 hours to demand the right to trawl through all financial records since 2009 amid growing concern at the scale of “irregularities” at the charity.
+The Office of the Revenue Commissioners is understood to have written to Console around July 6 to demand the right to trawl through all financial records since 2009 amid growing concern at the scale of “irregularities” at the charity.

 In two separate letters to Console, which is engulfed in a scandal due to revelations that former chief executive Paul Kelly was misspending funds on cars, foreign holidays, designer clothes, and rugby match tickets, Revenue officials said they want full access to all files over the past seven years.

 Speaking to the Irish Examiner on July 5, interim Console chief executive David Hall said at least 20 suicide prevention and bereavement counsellors have not been paid for “a number of months” and that some services across the country have been left unfunded.

 Meanwhile, there are concerns that the former heads of Console could move further assets beyond the control of the charity, the High Court has been told.

 Any remaining confidence in Mr Kelly and his wife, Patricia, has been lost after a search of a lock-up revealed 380 folders, a laptop, 25 chequebooks, a petty cash box, 40 keys, and a briefcase, the court heard.